SpocWiki/_public/schema.org/predicate/Texts/has_knows_about.md

 - [ #has_/text/_about_knows_about :: Text, Thing, URL ] or
 - [ has_text_about_knows_about :: Text, Thing, URL ]

-Of a &lt;a class="localLink" href="/Person"&gt;Person&lt;/a&gt;, and less typically of an &lt;a class="localLink" href="/Organization"&gt;Organization&lt;/a&gt;, to indicate a topic that is known about - suggesting possible expertise but not implying it.
-We do not distinguish skill levels here, or relate this to educational content, events, objectives or &lt;a class="localLink" href="/JobPosting"&gt;JobPosting&lt;/a&gt; descriptions.
+Of a [[Person]] and less typically of an [[Organization]], to indicate a topic that is known about - suggesting possible expertise but not implying it.
+We do not distinguish skill levels here, or relate this to educational content, events, objectives or [[JobPosting]] descriptions.

 Predicated describes that:
 [ #has_/domain  :: Organization, Person ]